TUDelft-IN4303-2014/assignments/milestone1-editor/day2.md

 ### Agile Software Language Engineering

 Spoofax supports short development cycles.
-This enables you build the syntax definition step by step.
+This enables you to develop your syntax definition step by step.
 In each step, you focus on a single aspect, for example a particular nonterminal symbol or a particular grammar rule.
 After each step, you can check your progress by building the project and running your test cases.